 This new heart and new spirit is the promise of God’s new covenant in Jesus Christ: “I will give you a new heart, and a new spirit I will put within you” (Ezekiel 36:26).
 The Gospel is more than good news to be believed; it is power to be deployed.
 If you have not grasped that, if you have not experienced that, then you have missed the very heart of what it means to be a Christian: “I am not ashamed of the Gospel for it is the power of God for the salvation of everyone who believes” (Romans 1:16).

 When God makes you a new creation in Christ, you not only have a new heart, you have a new power.
 The Spirit of the Lord lives within you.
 He makes it possible for you to do what God is calling you to do.
 You will be able to forgive that wound that hurt you so deeply.
 You will be able to stand against the power of that temptation.
-You will be able to face the pressures of life that overcame you before.
+And, you will be able to face the pressures of life that overcame you before.
 You will be able to persevere in the face of difficulty.

 You will say with Paul, “I can do all things through Christ who gives me strength” (Philippians 4:13).